Xabi89/arztekasse/README.md

 ## Api Contract
-The api contract once you have run the application can be found http://localhost:8080/swagger-ui/index.html#
+The api contract once you have run the application can be found http://localhost:8080/swagger-ui/index.html# http://localhost:8080/v3/api-docs - to generate the client if required

 ## Code Structure
 The code follows an MVC pattern, as well as the Single Responsibility Principle, e.g. the GlobalExceptionHandler handles all exceptions in a centralized manner.